Corruptcouch/dead-letter-office/docs/dead-letter-office-epics.md

   is where each machine records its own.
-- **Godot generates `net8.0` and E14 overrides it, deliberately.** Verified end to end (Arch §1.4): `net10.0` builds against GodotSharp, Godot's own `--build-solutions` builds it, the editor does not rewrite the setting, and it runs.
+- **Godot generates `net8.0` and E14 overrides it, deliberately.** Verified end to end (Arch §1.4): `net10.0` builds against GodotSharp, Godot's own `--build-solutions` builds it, the editor does not rewrite a setting that already has a value, and it runs.
+It *does* re-add the line as `net8.0` when it is missing, which is why `Dlo.Game.csproj` keeps its own copy rather than deferring to `Directory.Build.props` (Arch §1.4, corrected in E14-03).
 The runtime is `.NET 10` at either TFM because Godot's host rolls forward, so `net8.0` would only mean compiling against an older BCL than the one executing — and one that leaves support in November 2026. **Export is the one leg not yet verified**, and E18 owns it.